CindyML/python-challenge/README.md

 However my repo is and was public.
 And the link provided was copied straight from github.
 Please help me further understand why it could not be accessed.
+Screenshots of the git link and public status have been provided.
 Thank you.